How much meat will I take home?

 Even if you prefer mostly boneless items, you can ask to save your bones in separate packages for use in making broth/stock.
 You can ask for fattier ground, or if you prefer leaner ground, package the fat separately.
 If it's a pig, ask for the kidney fat - this is the clean, creamy fat that is used to make lard.
 Experiment with offal - there are lots of people who enjoy things like sweetbreads, head cheese and pig's ears, and with the right cooking treatment you might too.

 Also, you'll want to make sure you're not cutting your steaks too thin or requiring too much packaging.
-When a customer comes to me and says "I want 1/4 inch steaks, packaged individually," it takes me 4 times as long (!) to cut them (because our standard is 1 inch), and it takes twice as many packages (because our standard is 2 per pack).
+When a customer comes to me and says "I want 1/4 inch steaks, packaged individually," that would take me 4 times as long (!) to cut them (because our standard is 1 inch), and eight times (!!!) as many packages (because our standard is 2 per pack).
 Over the course of a whole animal, my already slim profit margin will take a serious hit - labor, labels and packaging are not cheap.
 I always encourage processors to charge extra for anything thinner than 1/2 inch and packaging individually.

 You can even keep your hide, and although it's not edible, it would make a fun project if you want to try tanning.